BrunnerLivio/nestjs-integration-test-db-example/readme.md

-# Example for NestJS Database Unit Testing
+# Example for NestJS Database Unit / Integration Testing

 This repository is a quick, (not-working standalone) example, on how to setup a database for each test scenario.